 You can view the Legal Ombudsman’s decision data here.

-If you are a non-client who raises a complaint, we will make an initial assessment of your complaint.
-If you are unhappy with the outcome of our investigation, you may wish to contact the Bar Standards Board:
+If you are not one of our barristers’ clients and are unhappy with the outcome of our investigation of your complaint, you may wish to contact the Bar Standards Board:

 Bar Standards Board